WildCodeSchool-CDA-LYON-02-2024/P2-React-Mardown/README.md

 ### 2.6 Layouts

+Load content written in markdown and convert it to HTML elements.

 |      Name      | Paramètres |                                   Description                                    |
 |:--------------:|:----------:|:--------------------------------------------------------------------------------:|
 | RendererLayout |    NONE    | Contains our library that layout can load markdown and read it into html element |

 ### 2.7 Components

+Allow you to write markdown and transform it into HTML, with features such as changing themes and integrating into a navigation bar.

 |       name        |                                                                                                          props                                                                                                           |                                       description                                       |
 |:-----------------:|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------:|